hitesh-2457/ReminderApp/README.md

 Change the connectionString in `ReminderApp/Model/ReminderContext.cs`, update all the necessary creds.

-## Build
+## Building Angular Application

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The built artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Dotnet Server